-Exiting the application indicates that you have completed the neurological procedure and are finished working with the ClearPoint Workstation.
+Exiting the application indicates that you have finished working with the ClearPoint Workstation.

-> To exit the application
+To exit the application

-Select from the far right hand corner of the main application window or from the Splash Screen (see Launching the Splash Screen Pg.
-39).
+Select from the far-right hand corner of the main application window or from the Splash Screen (see Launching the Splash Screen Pg.
+45).